MLyjak1/Challenge_4_JS_Quiz/README.md

 ## Project Brief:

-A Quiz that asks questions about JavaScript and stores their scores
+A Quiz that asks questions about JavaScript and stores their scores in local storage

 ## Technologies used: